orum-io/code-interview/README.md

 ## Implement an API for querying transfers data

-The goal of this exercise is to design and implement an API that makes use of a provided sqlite database containing transfer, person, and account data to fulfil the requirements listed below.
+The goal of this exercise is to design and implement an API that makes use of a provided sqlite database containing transfer, person, and account data to fulfill the requirements listed below.
 You are free to make assumptions as to what would be most useful for the developer integrating with your API.
 You should document any assumptions made and the reasoning behind them in a readme.md file.
 If you think of something that would be really useful for the developer but do not have time to build the feature, document it in the roadmap.md file.
 Your solution should have some way to run locally and test the results so we can fully analyze your efforts.
 We ❤️ tests at Orum so please include what you see fit.

 ### Database